k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 2. "devices" - The device hex code of device
 3. "drivers" - The driver name the device is registered with
 4. "pfNames" - The Physical funtion name
+5. "linkTypes" - The link type of the net device associated with the PCI device.

 ### Workflow